 However, a stroll is only worthwhile if you know where to go; otherwise, you might get exhausted or lost outside the thoughtfully laid-out downtown grid.

-Therefore, it’s a good idea to ensure you have good roaming data and an internet connection to check out Google Maps quickly on your mobile phone.
+Therefore, it’s a good idea to ensure you have good roaming data and an internet connection so you can quickly check out Google Maps on your mobile phone.

-See Related: Best Day Trips from Washington D.C. by Train
+See Related: Day Trips from Washington D.C. by Train

 Exploring Washington D.C.
 Without a Car: Is It Possible?